 The individual courses in the programme usually consist of nine weeks of full-time studies.
 The teaching forms used include lectures, group exercises, seminars, laboratory exercises, and tutorials.
 Current questions in Molecular Biology, often with relevance to Biomedicine, are covered.
 The laboratory exercises entail modern experimental techniques to solve relevant questions in Molecular Biology.

 The programme finishes with a thesis project in Molecular Biology.
-You can do your project either in a research group at Umeå University, for example in the departments of Molecular Biology, Chemistry or Plant Physiology, but other arrangements with research intense organizations like biotech companies are also possible.
+You can do your project either in a research group at Umeå University, for example in the departments of Molecular Biology, Chemistry or Plant Physiology, but other arrangements with research intense organisations like biotech companies are also possible.

 Umeå University hosts many prominent research groups conducting strategic molecular research of international significance within areas of microbiology, cell biology, chemical biology, genetic model organisms, immunology, systems biology, sensory systems, cancer biology, developmental biology, medical biology and immunology.
-Importantly, many of our graduate alumni continue wiht a PhD programme here or elsewhere.
+Importantly, many of our graduate alumni continue with a PhD programme here or elsewhere.
 However, molecular biology is a very broad discipline whereby this education also provides ideal training even for those wishing to pursue careers outside of academia.

 With a Master of Science Degree in Molecular Biology you are attractive for employers at, for example, pharmaceutical and biotechnology companies, usually within research, development or marketing.
 Other employment possibilities include management, investigations, scientific journalism, and research.